Certain FDA approved medications can curb drug and alcohol cravings helping you in your drug recovery treatment.

 Medication Assisted Treatment, (MAT) is the use of medications in combination with counseling and behavioral health therapies.
-Together the two approaches prove effective in the treatment of substance abuse disorders (SUD) and can help some people to sustain recovery.
-It is an important piece for some patients during their drug addiction treatment or alcohol addiction treatment.
+Together the two approaches prove effective in the treatment of substance use disorders (SUD) and can help some people to sustain recovery.
+It is an important component for some patients during their drug addiction treatment or alcohol addiction treatment.

 MAT programs at OhioGuidestone have been crucial in saving lives, particularly with the sharp spike in overdose deaths during the pandemic.
 2020 saw the highest number of annual overdose deaths with a 30% increase over the previous, pre-pandemic year according to the Centers for Disease Control.